 So while you should always collect multiple quotes for home, renters and auto insurance, you don't need to do so to get NFIP flood insurance.
 Remember that there is almost always a 30-day waiting period for NFIP insurance, so if you're concerned about flooding during Louisiana's rainy summer and fall seasons, make sure to buy a plan ahead of time.

-If you don't qualify for NFIP coverage, or the coverage doesn't meet your needs—such as if you need higher levels of coverage—you may want to purchase coverage from a completely private flood insurer.
-The process will work in the same way, though if you're buying private flood insurance you should compare rates, as they may differ across insurers.
-Note that not all mortgage lenders accept private flood insurance.
-If you are required to buy flood insurance to qualify for your mortgage, check with your lender before you purchase from a private insurer.
+If you don't qualify for NFIP coverage, or the coverage doesn't meet your needs — such as if you need higher levels of coverage — you may want to purchase coverage from a private flood insurer.
+The process works in the same way, though if you're buying private flood insurance, you should compare rates, as they may differ across insurers.